 David, who wrote many of the psalms, appointed Levites to serve in the house of the Lord.
-"They ministered with song before the tabernacle of the tent of meeting until Solomon built the house of the LORD in Jerusalem" (1 Chronicles 6:31-32).
+"They ministered with song before the tabernacle of the tent of meeting, until Solomon had built the house of the LORD in Jerusalem" (1 Chronicles 6:31-32).

 We are invited to pour out our hearts to God, to come before Him and present our concerns.
-We were made to sing, to lift our voices in worship, to speak to God and to others "in psalms and hymns and spiritual songs, singing and making melody to the Lord with [our] heart[s]" (Ephesians 5:19).
+We were made to sing, to lift our voices in worship, to speak to God and to others "in psalms and hymns and spiritual songs, singing and making melody with [our] heart[s] to the Lord" (Ephesians 5:19).